Ilocos Norte: Early history

-Long before the arrival of the Spaniards there existed an extensive region consisting of Ilocos Norte, Ilocos Sur, Abra and La Union.
-Merchants from Japan and China would often visit the area to trade gold for beads, ceramics and silk.
+Long before the arrival of the Spaniards, there existed an extensive region consisting of Ilocos Norte, Ilocos Sur, Abra and La Union.
+Merchants from Japan and China often visited the area to trade gold for beads, ceramics, and silk.
 The Austronesian inhabitants of the region called their place samtoy, from sao mi toy, which literally meant "our language".

 Spanish colonial era

 In 1571, the Spanish conquistadors had Manila under their control and they began looking for new sites to conquer.
 Miguel Lopez de Legazpi's grandson Juan de Salcedo volunteered to lead one of these expeditions.
-Together with 8 armed boats and 45 men the 22-year-old voyager headed north.
-On June 13, 1572, Salcedo and his men landed in present-day Vigan then proceeded to Laoag, Currimao and Badoc.
-As they sailed along the coast they were surprised to see numerous sheltered coves (looc) where the locals lived in harmony.
+Together with 8 armed boats and 45 men, the 22-year-old voyager headed north.
+On June 13, 1572, Salcedo and his men landed in present-day Vigan then proceeded to Laoag, Currimao, and Badoc.
+As they sailed along the coast, they were surprised to see numerous sheltered coves (looc) where the locals lived in harmony.
 They named the region Ylocos and its people Ylocanos.

-As the Christianization of the region grew so did the landscape of the area.
+As the Christianization of the region grew, so did the landscape of the area.
 Vast tracts of land were utilized for churches and bell towers in line with the Spanish mission of bajo las campanas.
-In the town plaza it was not uncommon to see garrisons under the church bells.
+It was not uncommon to see garrisons around the town plaza and under the church bells.
 Indigenous peoples living in the Ilocos Region, such as the Yapayao and Isneg, were slowly pushed into living in the sparsely populated but resource-rich mountains, which would expose them to conflicts with developers in later eras, such as during Martial Law under Ferdinand Marcos.

 Spanish colonization of the region was not completely successful.
-Owing to the abusive practices of many Augustinian friars a number of Ilocanos revolted.
-Noteworthy of these were the Dingras uprising (1589) and the Pedro Almasan revolt (San Nicolas, 1660).
-In 1762 Diego Silang led a series of battles aimed at freeing the Ilocano.
-When he died from his friendly fire his widow Gabriela continued his cause.
-She too was captured and executed.
+Owing to the abusive practices of many Augustinian friars, a number of Ilocanos revolted.
+Noteworthy of these were the Dingras Uprising (1589) and the Pedro Almasan Revolt (San Nicolas, 1660).
+In 1762, Diego Silang led a series of battles aimed at freeing the Ilocano.
+When he died from friendly fire, his widow Gabriela continued his cause.
+Later on, she, too, was captured and executed.

 In 1807 the sugar cane (basi) brewers of Piddig rose up in arms to protest the government's monopoly of the wine industry.
-In 1898 the church excommunicated Gregorio Aglipay for refusing to cut off ties with the revolutionary forces of Gen. Emilio Aguinaldo.
-Unperturbed, he helped established the Iglesia Filipina Independiente.
+In 1898, the church excommunicated Gregorio Aglipay for refusing to cut ties with the revolutionary forces of Gen. Emilio Aguinaldo.
+Unperturbed, Aglipay nevertheless established the Iglesia Filipina Independiente.

-In an effort to gain political control and because of the increasing population of the region, a Royal Decree was signed on February 2, 1818, splitting Ilocos into two provinces: Ilocos Norte and Ilocos Sur.
+In an effort to gain political control and because of the increasing population of the region, a Royal Decree splitting Ilocos into two provinces - Ilocos Norte and Ilocos Sur - was signed on February 2, 1818.
 Soon thereafter, La Union and Abra became independent provinces.